dingxiong/dingxiong.github.io/_posts/2024-09-15-postgres-online-ddl.md

 So what kind of column type change does not require table rewrite?
 You can get the answer from this [function](https://github.com/postgres/postgres/blob/3f9b9621766796983c37e192f73c5f8751872c18/src/backend/commands/tablecmds.c#L13492).
-This function is super long, and I am quickly lost in various coercion child functions.
-However, the comment says only three types of conversions do not require rewrite.
+The comment says only three types of conversions do not require rewrite.

 - the old type is binary coercible to the new type
 - the new type is an unconstrained domain over the old type